About Beseme HavanesePaw here for What to Expect When Expecting a Puppy.

 Responses to Frequently Asked Questions:

-Due to COVID, I have had a HUGE increase in volume of inquiries, which required hours every day to respond.
-In order to save time, please let your first inquiry be your questionnaire, which is available on my "Contact Us" page.
+In order to save both of us time, please let your first inquiry be your questionnaire, which is available on my "Contact Us" page.
 If you cannot download it, text me your email address and I will send you one via email.
-Once I review your questionnaire, I will send a Deposit Contract for you to sign and return to me with your personal check for $500, which is not cashed until you pick up your puppy.
+Once I review your questionnaire, I will send you a Waiting List Contract for you to sign and return to me.
 PLEASE DO NOT TEXT me unless you are letting me know you have submitted a questionnaire or cannot download the questionnaire.
 I’m sorry, but I do not have time to answer individual text messages asking for price or if I have puppies available, as all of that information is listed here or on the puppies’ tab next to each individual puppy.
-Even with doing that, it still may be a few days before I get back to you regarding your questionnaire.
+I am still employed full time and want my off hours free to play with and care for the puppies and my dogs.
+Even with doing that, it still may be a day or two before I get back to you regarding your questionnaire.

 AVAILABILITY:Each of the puppies will be listed as "RESERVED" until all of the people on my waiting list have been given a chance to choose a puppy as long as there is still one unchosen.
 As each puppy is chosen, they will be marked "SOLD."
 If any puppies remain unchosen after the waiting list is exhausted, availability will be changed to "AVAILABLE."